suhan647/pokemon-collection/README.md

-npm run dev      # Start development server npm run build    # Build for production npm run start    # Start production server npm run lint     # Run ESLint
+npm run dev      # Start development server npm run build    # Build for production npm run start    # Start production server
 ```

-### Environment Variables

-No environment variables required - the app uses public APIs.

-## 🎨 Customization

-### Styling
-- Modify `app/globals.css` for global styles
-- Update Tailwind classes in components for component-specific styling
-- Pokemon type colors are defined in `app/services/pokemonApi.ts`

-### Adding Features
-- New components can be added to `app/components/`
-- API services can be extended in `app/services/`
-- Types can be added to `app/types/`

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **PokeAPI**: For providing the Pokemon data
-- **@dnd-kit**: For the modern drag and drop functionality
-- **TanStack**: For React Query
-- **Vercel**: For the amazing Next.js framework

-## 📞 Support

-If you have any questions or need help, please open an issue on GitHub.

----

-**Made with ❤️ and lots of Pokemon!**